grafana/grafana/contribute/merge-pull-request.md

 A milestone **should** be added to every pull request.
 Several things in the Grafana release process requires at least pull requests to be in a milestone, for example [generating changelog/release notes](#include-in-changelog-and-release-notes).

-In addition this makes it easier to track what changes did go into a certain release.
-Without this you're basically left with going through git commits which could be a lot harder.
+This makes it easier to track what changes go into a certain release.
+Without this information, release managers have to go through git commits which is not an efficient process.

 ### Include in changelog and release notes?